kodizh/remind-me-my-borrowed-books/README.md

   - the `resources` section allows to configures the resources related to the library, that is the required URI for authenticating and querying the list of loans.
   - The `configuration` section provides additional configuration for the program itself.

 [yaml]: <http://yaml.org/>

+# Mini-roadmap

+This section presents the next features that may be added soon.

+## 1. HTML parsing failures

+Detect when parsing the libraries CMS webpages fails.
+Then:
+ - add a retry mechanism,
+ - log every page that failed for later analysis

+## 2. Include `external_variables.xml` content in `preferences.yaml`

+Generate the `external_variables.xml` file at startup from the `preferences.yaml` configuration file, in order to keep all configuration in one location.

+The tricky part lies in simply matching the username extracted from the library, and the user's name used for defining the colour.

+**\#Idea**: add unknown users to the preference file with a random colour.
+The user can change the colour afterwards if she or he wants to.

+Note: *the `external_variables.xml` file is the configuration file used by the XSL parser, while the `preferences.yaml` file is the configuration file used by the Python program.*

+## 3. LevelDB

+Make the DataManager based on LevelDB functional.

+This will allow a long term management of the data like
+ - managing an history,
+ - useful statistics.

+## 4. Manual loans using a barcode scanner

+ Add a new module that can interact with a barcode scanner for both libraries that don't have an online management system, and possibly for personal loans.

+## 5. Add other fields to the message

+ - Read the available reservations in the library page
+ - Add the data in custom fields in the xml
+ - Render the custom fields with the XSL for displaying in the email